IceAsteroid/fixed-pitch-whitespace-mode/README.md

 them.
 Instead of checking whether a line is in a org block that is displayed in fixed-pitch or not, which is significantly more inefficient.

-The code is optimized with performance is mind, which elimites unnecessary overhad as much as possible.
+The code is optimized with performance in mind, which elimites unnecessary overhad as much as possible.

-The tab-character-included buffers and non-tab-inlucded buffers are differentiated underlyingly to search and refontify for, so a buffer if tested is without tabs in it and `indent-tabs-mode` turned on, it's gonna be slightly faster, though not noticable and all for enormous large buffers.
+The tab-character-included buffers and non-tab-inlucded buffers are differentiated underlyingly to search and refontify for, so a buffer if tested is without tabs in it and also without `indent-tabs-mode` turned on, it's gonna be slightly faster, though not noticable at all except for enormous large buffers.

 Toggling `indent-tabs-mode` triggers a re-testing for tabs and non-tabs as set in `indent-tabs-mode-hook`.